isovector/certainty-by-construction/src/book/1-agda.lagda.md

   mk-tuple A B x x₁ = x , x₁
 ```

-Here you can see that the implementation of `mk-tuple` *completely ignores* its
+Here you can see that the implementation of `def:mk-tuple` *completely ignores*
-`A` and `B` arguments.
-Peculiar.
-We can try using `mk-tuple` to build ourselves
+its `A` and `B` arguments.
+That's peculiar, isn't it?

+We can try using `def:mk-tuple` to build ourselves a tuple.
+Starting from a
-a tuple.
-Starting from a delimited hole:
+delimited hole:

 ```agda
   _ : Bool × Bool
   _ = {! !}
 ```

-we can type `mk-tuple` *inside the hole:*
+we can type `def:mk-tuple` *inside the hole:*

 ```agda
   _ : Bool × Bool